Andrewodwyer/City-Events-Blog/README.md

 ### Cards

 - In keeping with the dark background the cards are white to standout, indicating importance.
 - The card displays an image with text under it.
-There is a Learn more link element that is a "signifier" to click to view more information.
+There is a "Learn more" link element that is a "signifier" to click to view more information.
 - I have made the whole card a link even though it looks like the blue "Learn more" is the link.
 This was done to make it easier for the user to move to the next page.
 All designed with the user in mind.
-- There is a slight drop shadow on the cards as well.
+- There is a slight drop shadow on the cards as well to elevate it.

 ### Buttons and Icons

-The action buttons like signup, edit, delete and next/previus are solid colours when inactive and white with colour text and border when hovered over.
+The action buttons like sign up, edit, delete and next/previous are solid colours when inactive and white with colour text and border when hovered over.
 This was due to the type of button is was.
 Once clicked they were gone.
-- The icon buttons for the categories and attending buttons are differnt however.
+- The icon buttons for the categories and attending buttons are differnet however.
   - The categories are on a white bar and would be distracting if they were block colours initially.
-Once a category is active it colour needs to inform the user of their location with a obvious sign.
+Once a category is active its colour needs to inform the user of their location with a obvious sign.
 A quote from Steve Krug from his book "don't make me think"
     - “The fact that the people who built the site didn’t care enough to make things obvious—and easy—can erode our confidence in the site and the organization behind it.”
   - Icons provide a visual shortcut